souravdevloperr/basic_data_type_4problem_solved/README.md

 There need to turn off scientific notation to print out double value. if you want to turn off you need to use **setprecision() function which header file is <iomanip>**

+**setprecision is a manipulator in C++ that sets the number of digits to be displayed on the output of floating-point values.
+It is defined in the header file <iomanip>**
 Lets learn about it:

 #include <iostream>